-All diagnoses in patients with hs-cTnI concentrations above the 99th centile were adjudicated and classified according to the Third Universal Definition of Myocardial Infarction.1 In this prespecified secondary analysis, this classification was updated to the Fourth Universal Definition of Myocardial Infarction.2 Two physicians independently reviewed all clinical information, blinded to study phase, with discordant diagnoses resolved by a third reviewer.
-Type 1 myocardial infarction was defined as myocardial necrosis (any hs-cTnI concentration above the sex-specific 99th centile with a rise and/or fall in hs-cTnI concentration where serial testing was performed) in the context of a presentation with suspected acute coronary syndrome with symptoms or signs of myocardial ischemia on the electrocardiogram.
+All diagnoses in patients with hs-cTnl concentrations above the 99th centile were adjudicated and classified according to the Third Universal Definition of Myocardial Infarction.
+In this prespecified secondary analysis, this classification was updated to the Fourth Universal Definition of Myocardial Infarction.
+Two physicians independently reviewed all clinical information, blinded to study phase, with discordant diagnoses resolved by a third reviewer.
+Type 1 myocardial infarction was defined as myocardial necrosis (any hs-cTnl concentration above the sexspecific 99th centile with a rise or fall in hs-cTnI concentration where serial testing was performed) in the context of a presentation with suspected acute coronary syndrome with symptoms or signs of myocardial ischemia on the electrocardiogram.
 Patients with myocardial necrosis, symptoms or signs of myocardial ischemia, and evidence of increased myocardial oxygen demand or decreased supply secondary to an alternative condition without evidence of acute atherothrombosis were defined as type 2 myocardial infarction.
-Patients with hs-cTnI concentrations above the 99th centile without symptoms or signs of myocardial ischemia were classified as having myocardial injury.
+Patients with hscTnl concentrations above the 99th centile without symptoms or signs of myocardial ischemia were classified as having myocardial injury.
 The final clinical diagnosis was also adjudicated according to prespecified criteria.
-All non-ischemic myocardial injury was classified as acute, unless a change of \leq 20% was observed on serial testing,2 or the final adjudicated diagnosis was chronic heart failure or chronic renal failure, where the classification was chronic myocardial injury.
-A detailed summary of the adjudication procedures is provided in Supplementary Appendix B.
+All non-ischemic myocardial injury was classified as acute, unless a change of ≤20% was observed on serial testing, or the final adjudicated diagnosis was chronic heart failure or chronic renal failure, where the classification was chronic myocardial injury.
+A detailed summary of the adjudication procedures is provided in Appendix B in the online-only Data Supplement.